byronaustin/Route-Commander/README.md

 Countdown feature keeps track of number of papers left to deliver.

 A daily count of papers is maintained to resolve against carrier billing each month.

+Backup files are maintained on non-volatile memory SD card and updated with each use of the application.